baudneo/cync-lan/README.md

 ### Export config from Cync cloud API
-There is an `export` [sub command](./docs/command_line_sub_commands.md#export) that will query the Cync cloud API and export the devices to a YAML file.
+There is an `export` [sub command](./docs/command_line_sub_commands.md#export) that will query the Cync cloud API and export all homes and each homes devices to a YAML file.

 ### Manually adding devices